 Sec.
 7-2-120.
-Enforcement/peace officer designation.
+Enforcement: peace officer designation.

-The provisions of this Article shall be enforced as designated by Arapahoe County.
-For purposes of enforcement and pursuant to Section 30-15-105, C.R.S., Arapahoe County Animal Services Officers may issue a citation to enforce this Article.
+The provisions of this Article shall be enforced primarily by the Department, with assistance from the Arapahoe County Sheriff's Department.
+For purposes of enforcement and pursuant to Section 30-15-105, C.R.S., Arapahoe County Animal Control Officers may issue summonses and complaints to enforce this Article.

 Sec.
 7-2-130.
-Violations/strict liability.
+Violations; strict liability.